 Now that I am on the side of the vendor, I have also met and seen fellow vendors- ambitious, innovative yet idealistic.
 For instance, there’s a vendor that sells the-only-anti-malware-that-you-will-need-for-your-organization.
 You don’t need perimeter security.
 Just install the solution to all your machines and you’re 100% protected from all attacks.
 Apparently, there are a lot of disclaimers and caveats in the Terms and Conditions, one is to assume that the attacks are known in their database and another is that the attacks should only be host-based.

-I think as IT professionals, we have the responsibility to correct the ‘fake news’ in our own turf, similar to what scientists, doctors, lawyers and other professions do to protect their respective reputations.
-As an IT security professional, I am both shocked and amazed to companies that claim that the entire VAPT can be automated and that their tool can do everything that a pen tester can do.
-I’ve seen a couple of different products in LinkedIn and some I’ve met and had a (heated) discussion.
+I think as IT professionals, we have the responsibility to correct the ‘fake news’ in our own turf, similar to what scientists, doctors, lawyers, and other professions do to protect their respective reputations.
+As an IT security professional, I am both shocked and amazed at companies that claim that the entire VAPT can be automated and that their tool can do everything that a pen tester can do.
+I’ve seen a couple of different products on LinkedIn and some I’ve met and had a (heated) discussion.

 I have listed 4 reasons why All-In-One/Automated Penetration Testing is a fallacy contrary to the claims of some companies that their solutions will replace actual pen testers.